TUMFTM/TrajectorySupervisor/docs/source/software/supervisor_modules/supmod_guaranteed_occupancy_area.rst

     `visualization/src/visualize_interactive_reach_occ.py` can be executed.
 This script allows to define any possible state with sliders and to view the resulting sets (see *Figure 2*).

+    However, if this repository was modified and the localgg and ax_mac_machines-files are in a different location, the paths must be adjusted in this script.

 Ego-occupation
 --------------
 Since the future location of the ego vehicle is defined by the planned trajectory, its occupancy can be determined by